deltics/products-api/docs/solutions-notes.md

 A ErrProductNotFound sentinel error was introduced in the database layer to distinguish between these two scenarios, enabling API handlers to differentiate between errors and provide appropriate and more informative responses.

+### Test Data Creation

+Error checks were added to the test data creation steps to ensure that the test setup is robust.

+### CORS OPTIONS Route

+An OPTIONS handler method was added to the API handler but this method would never be called since the OPTIONS request was handled by the CORS middleware, resulting in unreachable and untestable code that static analysis was unable to identify.

+The unnecessary OPTIONS handler method was removed, and the Gorilla Mux router configuration updated with a nil handler for the OPTIONS routes, documenting the use of CORS middleware for the handling of these routes.
+This simplifies the code and enables 100% test coverage of the api package.